archaic10/archaic10/README.md

 <h1 align="center">Hi 👋, I'm Vitor França</h1>
-<h3>I am a Backend developer with over 5 years of experience.
+<h3>I am a Backend developer with 7 years of experience.

 I started my career as a PHP developer, developing and maintaining systems.
-I was involved in the development and implementation of systems using the Laravel and Yii frameworks.
+I was involved in the development and implementation of systems in Laravel and Yii framework.

 At the beginning of my journey, I acquired a certain pleasure in solving problems related to the functioning of systems.
-For me, they were puzzles, and I always made a point of getting involved - like an investigation game, if I may say so.
-In fact, that was how I solved a performance problem in a system caused by a poorly structured database.
+For me, they were puzzles, which I always made a point of getting involved in - like an investigation game, if I may say so.
+This was also how I solved a performance problem in a system caused by a poorly structured database.

 After my brief introduction to the development universe, I worked as a Java developer, where I acquired a great passion for the language, participating in teams that worked with the Structs and Spring Boot frameworks.

 In 2021, I was invited to work as an SRE (Site Reliability Engineer).
 An experience that quickly became one of the best experiences in terms of my professional life.
 The challenge was a bit bigger: I would need to combine my investigative curiosity with programming and standardization techniques, using monitoring tools such as New Relic, Grafana, and Cloudwatch.
 In addition to writing Postmortems and RFCs (Request For Comments).
-I also got involved in automating manual processes, GMUD (Change Management), Release Notes, and developing custom GitHub actions.
+I also got involved in manual process automation, GMUD (Change Management), Release Notes, and developing custom GitHub actions.

-I performed maintenance on microservices in Node, PHP, and Python, as well as systems with event-oriented architecture standards, and provisioning API Gateways using the Kong tool.
+I performed maintenance on microservices in Node, PHP, and Python, as well as systems with event-oriented architecture standards, provisioning API Gateways using the Kong tool.

 Finally, more than two years passed and I felt the need to learn more.
-I moved to DevOps, where I was able to get in touch with the infrastructure created during system deployment, using Terraform (infrastructure as code), Spacelift, and AWS technologies.
+I moved to the DevOps team, where I was able to get in touch with the infrastructure created during the implementation of the systems, using Terraform (infrastructure as code), Spacelift, and AWS technologies.

-I am currently involved in the development and maintenance of web applications using Laravel 8, PHP 7, Zend Framework 2 and React, in addition to managing the AWS infrastructure, covering services such as EC2, S3, MongoDB, CodeDeploy and CodePipeline.
-I also work on queries and maintenance of MySQL databases.</h3>
+At Meets Tecnologia, I was involved in the development and maintenance of web applications using Laravel 8, PHP 7, Zend Framework 2 and React, in addition to managing the AWS infrastructure, covering services such as EC2, S3, MongoDB, CodeDeploy and CodePipeline.
+I also worked on queries and maintenance of MySQL databases.

+Currently, I am focused on the development and maintenance of web applications (SPA) with Vue.js and TypeScript, in addition to the development of RESTful APIs with Kotlin and Java (Spring Boot).
+I also work with MySQL databases and code versioning with Git.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=archaic10&label=Profile%20views&color=0e75b6&style=flat" alt="archaic10" /> </p>